SoumyaMoturi/Tech-Diary/GCP/Introduction.md

 ## Compute Services

-These services provide the processing power to run applications and workloads.
+- These services provide the processing power to run applications and workloads.
+- Code is deployed and executed in one of the compute services

 | Service | Description |
 |--------|-------------|